ordinals/ord/docs/src/overview.md

 ------------

 Satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts.
-Inscribing is done by sending the satoshi to be inscrbied in a transaction that reveals the inscription content on-chain.
-This content is then inextricably linked to that satoshi, turning it into an immutable digital artifact that can be tracked, transfered, hoarded, bought, and sold.
+Inscribing is done by sending the satoshi to be inscribed in a transaction that reveals the inscription content on-chain.
+This content is then inextricably linked to that satoshi, turning it into an immutable digital artifact that can be tracked, transferred, hoarded, bought, sold, lost, and rediscovered.

 Archaeology
 -----------